microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 | Does the project have a clear target market or audience? | /5 |
 | Is the project’s purpose and basic functionality easily understood? | /5 |
 | Does the project have a professional degree of production in terms of performance, user interface, visuals, and audio? | /10 |

-### What can our team win?

-Our prizes vary by hackathon.
-Visit the Microsoft table at your event to learn more about the prizes at your hack!
-The primary requirement is that your hack project includes Azure in some way.
-Please be sure to read the Terms & Conditions for Azure Prize specific to your hackathon.
-Ask the on-site Microsoft representatives for full details!

-### I want to enter my winning hack project into Imagine Cup

-The winning team also receives expedited entry into the [2020 Imagine Cup Regional Finals](https://imaginecup.microsoft.com/?WT.mc_id=hackwithazure-hackathon-cxa)!
-Each winning team will have two separate chances to gain entry.